When the time comes to Bug Out, you need a good reliable backpack for your Premade Bug Out Bag!

 You’ll also want fishing gear, a knife, and a multi-tool.
 An emergency radio and a way to charge your cell phone using solar power should be included in your bug out bag.
 Have sturdy gloves and a small ax that can be used to make a clearing or to get debris out of your way.

 You’ll want to have a folding shovel and duct tape along, too.
-Bring your important papers and pack entertainment.
+Bring your essential papers and pack entertainment.
 A computer tablet is good and may come in handy for other uses.

 Finally, make sure that you bring a weapon such as a gun or survival knife to protect yourself and your family.
 This may sound extreme, but fathers and mothers get mighty desperate when their babies haven’t eaten for days.
 In worst cases, you also need to watch out for looters who will rob you of all your supplies.